cloudfoundry-samples/grails-petclinic/README.md

 ## Building and running locally

-To run this application, make sure you have the appropriate version of Grails installed (at least 2.2.1).
-Then build and run the application using the following command:
+To build and run this application, use the following command:

-    $ grails run-app
+    $ ./grailsw run-app

 This will start the application in development mode and use an in-memory HSQLDB database.

+*Note:* The first time the `./grailsw` command is run, it will take a while to download the Grails framework.
+Subsequent Grails commands will run much faster.

 ## Deploying to Cloud Foundry

 To run the application on Cloud Foundry, first build the project into a .war file:

-    $ grails prod war
+    $ ./grailsw prod war

 After installing the 'cf' [command-line interface for Cloud Foundry](http://docs.cloudfoundry.com/docs/using/managing-apps/cf/), targeting a Cloud Foundry instance, and logging in, the application can be pushed using these commands: